-The RSCP is designed to enable students pursuing doctorates in any CUNY Ph.D. program in any aspect of the Renaissance or Early Modern period (c.
+The RSCP is designed to enable students pursuing doctorates in any Graduate Center Ph.D. program in any aspect of the Renaissance or Early Modern period (c.
 1350-1700) to expand their studies in an interdisciplinary way.
-The program's main goals are to:

 Participating CUNY Ph.D.
 Programs